Michigan School Counselor Association Conference

 Graduate Student / Retiree Non-Member**: $170

 *You must be a current MSCA Member to receive the Member Price.
-Membership must be good through the dates of the conference.
+Membership must be good through November 16, 2021.
+Renew your membership below.

 ***To qualify for the Early Registration Rate, your registration form AND payment (copy of your purchase order, check, or credit card) must be received or postmarked by the Early Registration cutoff date.

 REGISTRATIONS CAN NOT BE PROCESSED WITHOUT PAYMENT.
 PLEASE SEND PAYMENT AND REGISTRATION FORM(S) TOGETHER.